Temporary Migrant Shelter at 640 W Irving Park

 What is being done about the increase in trash?

 Our ward office is working with shelter staff and the Department of Streets and Sanitation to increase trash pick ups by the shelter.
 We have also asked shelter staff to discourage the use of the neighborhood trash cans for personal trash.
-Our office is also working on getting signage up in the area to dispose of garbage in proper cans and has recently created an AIC Trash Brigade which will begin bi-weekly trash pick up’s around the shelter area involving shelter residents, shelter staff and community members.
+Additionally, the Mayor’s Office has pledged to work with city departments to explore enhancement in security and maintenance near the shelter as we move into 2025.

 Public Way Usage